EasternJournalist/DiffNum/README.md

 # DiffNum
+ A light-weighed head-only c++ library for differentiable programming.
+It is implemented  simply with forward inference with chain rule, instead of computation graph, source code transformation or other high level auto-grad algorithms.
+Take least efforts to write an auto-grad program!

- A simple head-only library for differentiable programming.
-Just replace `float` and `double` with `dfloat`, and `ddouble`, then it does Auto-Grad for you.
-Secondary derivatives and higher order derivatives are also supported.
+* **Extremely easy to use**.
+Just replace `float`   `double` with `dfloat`  `ddouble`, and specify the independent variables via `SetVar()`.
+Then it does Auto-Grad for you.
+The gradients can be accessed at any time of computation.

-Easy to use.
+* **Secondary derivatives and higher order derivatives are also supported**.
+Higher order derivatives are derived via nesting of template class `DiffVar`.
+It might be written like `DiffVar<DiffVar<double>>`.
+It means doing auto-grad for the gradients, that is the secondary derivatives or Hessian matrices.

+* **CUDA supported**.
+DiffNum can be even used in CUDA kernel functions (array-like gradients only).
+Just replace `float` , `double` with `dfloat_arr_cuda` , and `double_arr_cuda`.
+This data structure can be seamlessly used in CUDA functions as local variables, parameters or many other purpose.
+(Please note that the CUDA code auto-grad loops of a single variable are still sequential, not parallel.
+In large scale computations, the parallelism should be given to higher level of computations like matrix operations.)
+* **(Extra and in progress)** .
+Independent from DiffNum, we offer template classes `Vec`, `Matrix` and `Tensor` .
+They might be useful.

  Primary math functions are supported in `Math<n_type>`

 ```c++
 // Example 1. a, b are variables. c = a+b; d